27th British Combinatorial Conference

 The main Birmingham station is Birmingham New Street, where there are several trains each connecting Birmingham to London, the Midlands and the north.
 Alternatively, there are trains connecting London Marylebone to Birmingham Moor Street (which is 5 minutes walk from Birmingham New Street).
 For timetables and ticket reservations, please visit the National Rail Enquiries website.

 From Birmingham New Street one needs to take another train to come to the University of Birmingham.
-Most of the trains that stop at Birmingham University are the London Midland trains to Redditch or Longbridge (they usually depart from platform 12B at the Birmingham New Street Station).
+Most of the trains that stop at Birmingham University are the West Midlands trains to Bromsgrove, Redditch or Longbridge (they usually depart from platform 12B at the Birmingham New Street Station).

 The Arts Building is a 10 minutes walk from the University train station.
 See the Campus map for more details.